Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### `prepend` and `append`

-- `append` will append a value or values to a user property array.
+- `append` appends a value or values to a user property array.
-- `prepend` will prepend a value or values to a user property.
+- `prepend` prepends a value or values to a user property.

 If the user property doesn't have a value set yet, it's initialized to an empty list before the new values are added.
  If the user property has an existing value and it's not a list, it's converted into a list with the new value added.